Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 So if you’re expecting to give an Anthony Fauci finger puppet to remind friends and loved ones to wear a mask, ordering early is probably a good idea.

-(Note: The author’s wife works at the Unemployed Philosophers Guild.)MORE NEWS: Semi Truck Driver Dead After Crash On I-30 In Royse City
+(Note: The author’s wife works at the Unemployed Philosophers Guild.)MORE NEWS: World War I Brought An End To Hell's Half Acre In Fort Worth

 Originally published Tuesday, October 19 at 1:04 p.m.
 ET.